rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ### "The Mana Tax"
 Every time a Paladin expends energy, they unconsciously send a portion of that energy to their Entity through the link their contract gives them.
 Mecanically, they have higher MP costs for all of their spells and abilities.
 The Paladin gains 1FP for every MP used towards "The Mana Tax".

+A common rule for the "Mana Tax", as it's commonly refered to, is "+1 to the first skill used every turn that costs MP".

+Other alternatives:
-A common rule for the "Mana Tax", as it's commonly refered to, is "the maximum between 1 and half of the skill's cost, rounded down" (e.g.: 1 -> +1, 2 -> +1, 3 -> +1, 4 -> +2, 5 -> +2, 6 -> +3, etc.).
-Another one is "+1 to all abilities and +X to all spells, where X is the spell's level".
+- "the maximum between 1 and half of the skill's cost, rounded down" (e.g.: 1 -> +1, 2 -> +1, 3 -> +1, 4 -> +2, 5 -> +2, 6 -> +3, etc.).
+- "+1 to all abilities and +X to all spells, where X is the spell's circle".

 "The Mana Tax" doesn't count towards the maximum MP a character may use for a skill.